yellobyte/SoapESP32/README.md

 All examples were build & tested with various versions of ArduinoIDE and VSCode/PlatformIO.

-If preprocessor option `__GNU_VISIBLE` is defined then strcasestr() provided by toolchain is used, if not then its equivalent from _SoapESP32.cpp_ will be used.
+If preprocessor option `__GNU_VISIBLE` is already defined then strcasestr() provided by toolchain is used, if not then its equivalent from _SoapESP32.cpp_ will be used.

 If you use an Ethernet module/shield instead of builtin WiFi you must set the preprocessor option `USE_ETHERNET`.
 Otherwise the build will fail.